awsdocs/amazon-s3-developer-guide/doc_source/HostingWebsiteOnS3Setup.md

    }
    ```

-1. Update the `Resource` to include your bucket name\.
+1. Update the `Resource` to your bucket name\.

    In the preceding example bucket policy, *example\.com* is the bucket name\.
 To use this bucket policy with your own bucket, you must update this name to match your bucket name\.

-1. Choose **Save**\.
+1. Choose **Save changes**\.

-   A warning appears indicating that the bucket has public access\.
-In **Bucket Policy**, a **Public** label appears\.
+   A message appears indicating that the bucket policy has been successfully added\.

    If you see an error that says `Policy has invalid resource`, confirm that the bucket name in the bucket policy matches your bucket name\.
-For information about adding a bucket policy, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)
+For information about adding a bucket policy, see [How do I add an S3 bucket policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)

-   If you get an **Error \- Access denied** warning and the **Bucket policy editor** does not allow you to save the bucket policy, check your account\-level and bucket\-level block public access settings to confirm that you allow public access to the bucket\.
+   If you get an error message and cannot save the bucket policy, check your account and bucket Block Public Access settings to confirm that you allow public access to the bucket\.

 ## Step 5: Configure an index document<a name="step3-upload-index-doc"></a>